File Storage

 }

-Now pdf_attachment.variant(page=1) produces a PNG preview of the first page, stored as a normal variant - cached, deduplicated, served through whatever service the parent uses.
-The same shape works for video frame extraction (FFmpeg via ffmpeg-python), audio waveform thumbnails, anything that turns one file type into another.
+pdf_attachment.variant(resize_to_fit=(400, 400)) produces a PNG thumbnail of the first page, stored as a normal variant - cached, deduplicated, served through whatever service the parent uses.

 class Attachment(app.attachment_for(BaseModel)):